otrv4/otrv4/otrv4.md

   * Store any message keys from the previous DH Ratchet that correspond to messages that have not yet arrived:
       * If `k` + `max_skip` < received `pn`:
-         * Raise an exception that informs the user that too many message keys are stored.
+         * Raise an exception that informs the participant that too many message keys are stored.
       * If `chain_key_r` is not `NIL`:
          * while `k` < received `pn`:
              * Derive